puppeteer/puppeteer/docs/api/puppeteer.elementhandle.hover.md

 # ElementHandle.hover() method

-This method scrolls element into view if needed, and then uses [Page.mouse](./puppeteer.page.md#mouse) to hover over the center of the element.
-If the element is detached from DOM, the method throws an error.

-#### Signature:
+### Signature:

 ```typescript
 class ElementHandle {
   hover(this: ElementHandle<Element>): Promise<void>;
 }
 ```

+This method scrolls element into view if needed, and then uses [Page.mouse](./puppeteer.page.md#mouse) to hover over the center of the element.
+If the element is detached from DOM, the method throws an error.

 ## Parameters